-Cope Children's Trust, operating as Rainbows Hospice for Children and Young People, is a registered charity and a Company limited by guarantee with one trading subsidiary, namely Cope Marketing Ltd. Rainbows Hospice in Loughborough is primarily engaged in the provision of specialist respite, symptom control, palliative and end of life care for children and young people with a life-limiting and life-threatening conditions.
-The governing document of the charity is the Articles of Association of the Company dated 2018.
-Having completed the review of the articles these were approved by the Board and the Charity Commission and adopted during 2019.
+Cope Children's Trust, operating as Rainbows Hospice for Children and Young People, is a registered charity and a Company limited by guarantee with one non-trading subsidiary, namely Cope Marketing Ltd (which is now dormant, following the decision to incorporate retail within the Charity).
+Rainbows Hospice in Loughborough is primarily engaged in the provision of specialist respite, symptom control, palliative and end of life care for children and young people with a life-limiting and life-threatening conditions.
+The governing document of the Charity is the Articles of Association of the Company dated 2018.